top of page

 Welcome to Liang's cyberspace

 Liang Ge (they/them) is a Lecturer of Digital Sociology at the University of Manchester, where Liang is a member of the Morgan Centre for Research into Everyday Life.
 Liang is also an Honorary Research Fellow at the Thomas Coram Research Unit, UCL.
-Liang is a queer feminist sociologist, and their work lies in the intersection of cultural sociology, digital media and technologies, digital methods, gender, sexuality, youth and East and Southeast Asian popular cultures and creative industries.
+Liang is a queer feminist sociologist, and their work lies in the intersection of intimacy, digital media and technologies, digital methods, gender, sexuality, youth and East and Southeast Asian popular cultures and creative industries.
 Liang's research seeks to elucidate how digital media and technologies function as terrains of struggle, and to explore how queerness and feminism in digital cultures act as the very creative drive that generates transgressive and transformative potentials.

 Prior to joining Manchester, Liang taught and researched at University College London, King’s College London and City, University of London.
 Liang is the founder and Co-Chair of the Transcultural Digital Intimacies Research Network (TransDI).
 Their current research project is Posthuman Digital Intimacy and Wellbeing: Affects, Women and Digital Technologies, which explores the affective experiences of women who play women-oriented video games and intensively use AI-generated social robots in East and Southeast Asia and examine the multi-facets of such more-than-human digital intimacies with virtual characters.